octofhir/maki/docs/src/content/docs/reference/contributing.md

 ---
 title: Contributing
-description: How to contribute to FSH Lint
+description: How to contribute to maki
 ---

-Thank you for your interest in contributing to FSH Lint!
+Thank you for your interest in contributing to maki!

+maki is a high-performance toolchain for FHIR Shorthand (FSH) that provides linting, formatting, building, and language server capabilities.

 ## Ways to Contribute